 - · Visit our website

-- Take our surve

-- .
-Come to an ever

 2.4 PRMP Launch Event & Public Meetings

 The PRMP was officially launched on April 12, 2016 at the Cassie Campbell Community Centre, featuring speeches from the Mayor, Ken Hall who is the 2015 Canadian Sport Tourism Alliance Sport Event Volunteer of the Year and a Paralympic Coach, and Jesse Mermuys and Sim Bhullar from the Raptors 905 basketball club.
 Also in attendance were members of City Council, City staff and a number of local and regional partners.